Gristydesigns/elegance-salon/README.md

 ###Acknowledgements

--   I would like to say thank you to my mentor.[Simen Daehlin]("https://www.github.com/Eventyret") his support and encouragement has been a great source as a student.
+-   I would like to say thank you to my mentor.[Simen Daehlin]("https://www.github.com/Eventyret") his support and encouragement has been a great source of help and more importantly humour!.
 -   The Salon for sharing their images for this project.
 -   The slack community for their passion in supporting me and others, I have realised how much you can learn from other challenges.
 -   W3CSchools – I used for reference and guide